Bare-shanked screech owl: Habitat and range

 Its habitat is in mountain forests that are dense and humid, along with the edges of forests and in cloud forests that have an elevation of 3,000 to 7,600 feet.
 Sometimes, the elevation is almost 11,000 feet high.
 Although the owl can sometimes be found in thinner upland forests, it still requires a patchy forest.
 The owl's range is only in Costa Rica, Panama, and far northwestern Colombia.
 It can also be located in the Monteverde Biological Reserve and Volcán Poás National Park within Costa Rica.
 The owl has been barely studied and its conservation status is unknown according to a 2017 book, but the IUCN Red List ranks it as least concern.

 Breeding and feeding

 The owl can be found in groups that are the size of a family, including during breeding season.
 Its nesting has only been studied once, within an oak tree's cavity.
 It lays eggs from mid-February through May.
-Fledgings can be observed from May to August.
+Fledglings can be observed from May to August.
 It hunts at night along the edges of forests, clearings, or canopies.
 The owl preys on large insects, shrews, and small rodents.